sophia144/Polynomial-Fitting/README.md

 **Graph 2**
 Uses chi squared to produce a line graph showing how the number of polynomial coefficients affects quality of fit in Graph 1.
 **Graph 3**
-Uses the Bayesian Information Coefficient to produce a line graph showing how the number of polynomial coefficients affects quality of fit in Graph 1.
+Uses the Bayesian Information Coefficient (BIC) to produce a line graph showing how the number of polynomial coefficients affects quality of fit in Graph 1.

 ## Execution
 Can be run using a normal VSCode setup or Python interpreter.